Dominik Szoboszlai: Liverpool to trigger RB Leipzig midfielder's £60m release clause as transfer edges closer

-Liverpool have met with the representatives of RB Leipzig midfielder Dominik Szoboszlai and he wants to move to Anfield; Newcastle were also interested but have now pulled out of the race for the 22-year-old, whose £60m release clause is understood to expire on Friday at midnight
+Dominik Szoboszlai will travel to Merseyside and undergo a medical after Liverpool triggered his £60m release clause; Newcastle were also interested but have now pulled out of the race for the 22-year-old

 There is a clear appreciation for Szoboszlai's talent and attitude as well as the Hungarian's comfort in playing across the midfield.
 His impressive chance-creation metrics and ball-carrying ability also fit the profile Liverpool are after.